Lithuania profile - Timeline

 2009 December - The second reactor at the Ignalina nuclear power station is shut down, in line with Lithuania's EU entry requirements.

-2012 December - Social Democrat leader Algirdas Butkevicius becomes prime minister at the head of a coalition that also includes the Labour Party and two smaller parties.
+2012 December - Social Democrat leader Algirdas Butkevicius becomes prime minister after his party wins parliamentary elections in October.
+He forms a coalition with the Labour Party and two smaller parties.